 Spain is a popular choice for Brits wanting to escape the harsh UK weather and relocate to sunnier climes.
-However, with Brexit done and dusted, it’s left a lot of people uncertain about making such a move.
+However, with Brexit done and dusted, it’s left a lot of people uncertain about moving to Spain after Brexit.

-Below, we explain what is required to move to Spain and how British citizens can gain residency status after Brexit.
+Below, we explain what is required to move to Spain from the UK in 2022 and how British citizens can gain Spanish residency after Brexit.

 If you have not been resident in Spain for at least five years, you will likely have to apply for a visa to stay in the country, until you are able to meet the five-year condition.